brunoyin/folaris/README.md

 Folaris is a simple web app with an embedded Powershell and functions just like WinRM without Windows integreted authentication.
 It allows you to run it on any servers where you can host a dotnet core app.

-It's experimental, is not for use in production.
+It's experimental, not for use in production.
 I recommend running in Docker first.

 Inspired by [Polaris: A cross-platform, minimalist web framework for PowerShell](https://github.com/PowerShell/Polaris) and Powershell WinRM remote execution using Invoke-Command.